ineedmore-coffee/cst-v1/_notes/colophon/next.md

         - [ ] Look at and create some HTML components I can use to add more variety into the posts (for example, these [simple HTML/CSS notice boxes](https://bt.ht/notice/))
     - [ ] Fold the pages in site-metadata into one bigger page, with the appropriate redirects in place[^2]
         - [ ] Modify the sidebar to just link to the metadata page
-- [ ] Establishing the Playbooks section, a section for documentation on how my sites are run
     - [ ] Creating documentation for the site, on the site [^3]
         - [ ] A master page about the stack
         - [ ] A more in-depth page about jekyll